MictovicDev/backend-internship/README.md

    - **Convert Coin to USD**: `POST /api/convert-to-usd`
    - **Convert Between Coins**: `POST /api/convert-coin`

-   Refer to the API documentation for detailed request and response formats.

-## Contributing

-Contributions are welcome!
-Please fork the repository and create a new branch for any feature additions or bug fixes.
-Submit a pull request for review.

-## License

-This project is licensed under the MIT License.

----

 *Note: Ensure you have Node.js and npm installed on your machine before running the application.*